 Senior Water Resources Engineer

-Ben Snyder is a versatile engineer with deep knowledge of multidimensional hydraulics, habitat restoration design, and implementation.
-He has led restoration design efforts in the Klamath River basin and other locations throughout California and Oregon.
-He has extensive experience in applying advanced modeling techniques, including the use of sediment transport models, water temperature models, and risk analyses, to plan, design, and implement habitat restoration projects.
+Ben Snyder is a versatile engineer and project manager with rich and varied experience in the fields of hydrology, hydraulics, habitat restoration design, and project implementation.
+He has led restoration design efforts in California and Oregon, and has extensive experience in using multidimensional hydrodynamics, sediment transport modeling, water temperature modeling, and risk analyses to plan, design and implement habitat restoration projects.
+Ben greatly enjoys problem-solving, and generating maximum beneficial impact for his clients, stakeholders, and the environment.

 Snyder, B., B. Bledsoe, L. MacDonald, and R. Mussetter (2005).
 Predicting Flow Resistance in Mountain Streams.
 Master’s Thesis, Colorado State University, Fort Collins, CO, 2005.